 What about the Fruits?!

-1. Apples are high in Fiber and Antioxidants
+1. Apples are high in Fiber and Antioxidants2.
+Bananas are high in fiber, Vitamin B6, potassium and Folate

 3. Cantaloupe are high in fiber, Vitamin A, Folate and Potassium